eibenp/homebridge-gree-airconditioner/README.md

 * GREE AC units are not able to display decimals of temperature values (if set to half a degree, e.g. 21.5 °C, then unit display may not be in sync with temperature set in Home App).
 To avoid this inconsistency it is recommended to set the **temperatureStepSize** configuration parameter to 1, when the AC unit is used in Celsius display mode, and to 0.5 in Fahrenheit display mode.
 The most convenient version is to use the Home App device (e.g. iPhone) in the same temperature display mode as the AC unit and to set the temperatureStepSize parameter to the appropriate value also.
 Set Homebridge UI to the same temperature units.
 * There is no way to get current heating-cooling state from the AC unit in auto mode, so displayed state in the Home App is based on temperature measurement, but internal sensor is not precise enough to always display the correct state.
 * Devices without a built-in temperature sensor display the target temperature as current temperature not the measured one.
 (Some AC firmware versions do not report the measured temperature but the unit has a built-in sensor.
 They are handled by the plugin as devices without a sensor.)
+* Silent mode (no beep on commands) is not supported on all AC units.
+There are some firmware versions (especially older ones) which do not support muting of commands.
+Some others have a bug and muting is in effect only on every second command.
+In these cases a firmware upgrade may help if available.
+* GCloud and AC units without WiFi connection are not supported.

 ## Installation instructions